DopplerHQ/kubernetes-operator/README.md

 kubectl apply -f https://github.com/DopplerHQ/kubernetes-operator/releases/latest/download/recommended.yaml
 ```

+### Resources

-Regardless of the installation method, this will use your locally-configured `kubectl` to:
+Regardless of the installation method, these manifests contain the following resources:

-- Create a `doppler-operator-system` namespace
+- A `doppler-operator-system` namespace (unless a custom `controllerManagerConfig.clusterDopplersecretNamespace` is defined in Helm, see next section)
-- Create the resource definition for a `DopplerSecret`
+- The resource definition for a `DopplerSecret`
-- Setup a service account and RBAC role for the operator
+- A service account and RBAC role for the operator manager
-- Create a deployment for the operator inside of the cluster
+- A deployment for the operator inside of the cluster

 You can verify that the operator is running successfully in your cluster with `./tools/operator-logs.sh`.
 This waits for the deployment to roll out and then tails the log.
 You can leave this command running to keep monitoring the logs or quit safely with Ctrl-C.